-We acknowledge that we have received a copy of or will view online, the Golden Plains Student Handbook for the 2020-2021 school year and understand that students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the handbook.
+We acknowledge that we have received a copy of or will view online, the Golden Plains Student Handbook for the 2022-2023 school year.
+We further understand that students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the handbook.

-I CHOOSE TO ACCESS THE ELECTRONIC FORM OF THE STUDENT HANDBOOK ONLINE AT www.usd316.k12.ks.us
+I CHOOSE TO ACCESS THE ELECTRONIC FORM OF THE STUDENT HANDBOOK ONLINE AT www.usd316.k12.ks.us.